simonguest/onlogic-offline/README.md

 	- Return to the first terminal window/tab and hit CTRL-C to shutdown the web and db containers.
 - Set the OAUTH_CODE on the host:
 	- ```export OAUTH_CODE=[copied value]```
-	- (If you don't want to have to repeat this, you can add this line to your ~/.bashrc or other terminal profile script.)
+	- (If you don't want to repeat this when you close the terminal window, add this to your ~/.bashrc or other terminal profile script.)
 - Restart the containers:
 	- ```docker compose up```